Ismail1500/Get_Youtube_Subscribers/README.md

-# BackendYTsubscriberProject
+# YouTubesubscriberProject

-This is a backend API which  fetches data from the mongoDB database.
+This is a backend API that  fetches data from the MongoDB database.
-Following actions can be done with the help of the api
+The following actions can be done with the help of the API

 <ul>
   <li>Get all the subscribers</li>